roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ## The Problem

-Somewhat confusingly, not all servers support all features and so sometimes it's necessary to fall-back to executing a program to perform some feature (i.e: linting, or formatting) for you.
+Not all LSP servers support all features and so it can be necessary to fall-back to executing a program to perform some feature like linting, or formatting.

-In practice this means it is sometimes necessary to separately configure your LSP client, formatter(s), and a linter for every language that you wish to have these features for.
+In practice this means it is can be necessary to separately configure your LSP client, formatter(s), and a linter for every language that you wish to have these features for.
+The configuration process

 This can be complicated to get right and in the fast-paced and ever shifting world of neovim can result in brittle configurations that break often.

 The solution to this problem that we'll look at here is to rely on using a community maintained configuration that we can then extend and configure to our own liking.